louweal/hellofuturehackathon/realviews/README.md

 #### Gutenberg block

-On websites with Gutenberg and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can also the _Latest Reviews (Realviews)_-Gutenberg block instead of the `[realviews_latest_reviews]`.
+On websites with Gutenberg (WordPress version >= 5.0) and [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) you can use the _Latest Reviews (Realviews)_-Gutenberg block instead of the shortcode.
 The functionality and output are the same as the shortcode.

 ![Gutenberg block](https://github.com/louweal/hellofuturehackathon/blob/master/realviews/assets/gutenberg-block.png)